Age discrimination in the United States: Notable case law

 DeMarco v.
 Holy Cross High School 4 F.3d 166 (2nd Cir.
-1993) was an employment discrimination case brought under the ADEA (Age Discrimination in Employment Act of 1967).
+1993) was an employment discrimination case brought under the Age Discrimination in Employment Act of 1967.
 The appellant, Guy DeMarco, was released from employment prior to his eligibility for tenure at the age of forty-nine.
-Holy Cross High School argued that it was not subject to ADEA laws, and if it were that this case against it was in violation of the Free Exercise Clause and the Establishment Clause of the First Amendment.
+Holy Cross High School argued that it was not subject to Age Discrimination in Employment Act of 1967 law, and if it were that this case against it was in violation of the Free Exercise Clause and the Establishment Clause of the First Amendment.
 The defendant also argued that the plaintiff failed to utilize the administrative remedies available.
 The court noted that other anti-discrimination statutes were held to be applicable to religious organizations, with the exception of statutes that prohibited discrimination based on religious belief.
 Since statutes prohibiting discrimination by race, gender and national origin were already found applicable to religious organizations, it was logical (and a reasonable interpretation of the legislative history) to extend the prohibition against age discrimination to religious organizations as well.
 The decision of the district court was reversed and the case remanded for further proceedings.

+Geary v.
+Visitation of Blessed Virgin Mary School, 7 F.3d 324 (3d Cir.
+1993), was a court case in the United States Court of Appeals for the Third Circuit which considered whether a religious school in Darby, Pennsylvania could be sued for age discrimination.
+The court determined that the Age Discrimination in Employment Act of 1967 can only apply to an employment action that was taken based on a claim of religious doctrine or tenet if the plaintiff does not challenge the validity of the doctrine or tenet and only asks whether the doctrine or tenet actually motivated the challenged employment action.
+The court did, however, find that an issue of material fact existed as to whether or not the cancellation of insurance when the plaintiff's Equal Employment Opportunity Commission complaint was filed was retaliatory in nature.
+The summary judgment of the district court in favor of the school and against the plaintiff was vacated and the case remanded for further fact-finding on this specific issue.

 Hazen Paper Co. v.
 Biggins 507 U.S. 604 (1993) was a United States Supreme Court case in which the court held that a disparate treatment claim cannot succeed unless the employee's protected trait had a determinative influence on the employer's decisionmaking.
 This case concerned how Hazen Paper fired Biggins, 62, a few weeks before his service would have reached the required number of years for his pension to vest.
 Biggins sued Hazen Paper alleging a violation of the Age Discrimination in Employment Act of 1967.